 As someone who grew up in a sport heavy environment, my family is no stranger to injuries and surgeries.
 I’ve gone through one too many myself, and I can’t remember a year in high school where myself, or one of my sisters weren’t sidelined by an injury.
 Both my parents played sports in college, and we all know the rigor that intensive sports can put on the body.
-It came as no surprise that my dad needed his knees replaced at the young age of 55.
+It came as no surprise that my dad needed a knee replacement at the young age of 55.
 This fall, I was able to shift my role, and come home for the holidays to help my dad prepare and recover from a Bilateral Total Knee Replacement Surgery.

 Bilateral Knee Replacement on its own is an extremely difficult surgery, never mind having one in the middle of a pandemic.
 We were unable to go to preoperative appointments, go to the hospital with him and visit him while he was there, or attend any other medical appointments.
 Through Force, we were able to virtually attend joint class with him to know what to expect, and go back and review those educational classes when we had questions on what to prepare for when he returned home.
 We were able to utilize telehealth to talk to his nurses on medication and discharge instructions.
 While he was in recovery, we viewed educational content on postoperative bathing instructions, icing instructions, and more.
-When he came home the house was fully ready for him to have an optimal recovery.
+When he came home, the house was fully ready for him to have an optimal recovery.

-When he came home we knew the recovery process had just begun.
-He was able to get onto Force right away to start stretches and light exercises, and track his pain.
-As he was on blood thinning medication, we had a home health nurse come to the house and ask about his pain, exercise regimen, and more.
+When he came home, we knew the recovery process had just begun.
+He was able to get onto Force right away to start stretches and light exercises and track his pain.
+As he was on blood-thinning medication, we had a home health nurse come to the house and ask about his pain, exercise regimen, and more.
 With Force, we were able to answer those questions through documented pain levels, medication, activity levels, and more.

 We logged onto Force daily together to complete his exercises and view any educational content prescribed each day.